opencog/learn/README-Natural.md

   Run it.
 It will start a tmux/byobu session.
 One of the tmux terminals will start a cogserver.
 This may stall for a while, as it loads word-pairs into RAM.
-This may take from seconds to over an hour, depending on the number of word-pairs and the databse backend.
+This may take from seconds to over an hour, depending on the number of word-pairs and the database backend.

 * If you don't want to run byobu/tmux, just start the cogserver with `run-mst-cogserver.sh`.